 Other agencies engage more often in publishing precedential decisions.
 At the SEC, opinions are generally precedential and published, as the Commission routinely makes policy through adjudication.
-167 In immigration adjudication, the vast majority of BIA decisions are nonprecedential and unpublished.
+In immigration adjudication, the vast majority of BIA decisions are nonprecedential and unpublished.
 But the BIA can and does go through an en banc process to select decisions to publish as precedential.
-168 As discussed above, immigration adjudication decisions by the Attorney General are also precedential.
+In As discussed above, immigration adjudication decisions by the Attorney General are also precedential.
 During the Trump Administration, the BIA and the Attorney General have issued around one-hundred precedential decisions.
-169
+Iso

 As one of us has detailed elsewhere, the PTAB had a very difficult process for designating decisions as precedential.
-170 In 2018, however, the PTAB adopted new procedures, which established a precedential opinion panel and set forth procedures to identify cases for this new panel to consider making precedential.
-171
+In 2018, however, the PTAB adopted new procedures, which established a precedential opinion panel and set forth procedures to identify cases for this new panel to consider making precedential.
+Is 2018.

 For agencies that seek to make policy through adjudication, the use of precedential opinions has great promise.
-Indeed, even for those that do not seek to make policy via adjudication, the use of precedential opinions also has the potential to bring greater consistency to their administrative adjudication systems-an often-overlooked value.
-But many agencies lack clear procedures for publishing appellate decisions as precedential, and others may lack the statutory or regulatory authority to even engage in this practice.
+Indeed, even for those that do not seek to make policy via adjudication, the use of precedential opinions has the potential to bring greater consistency and uniformity to their administrative adjudication systems-an often-overlooked value-as the PTAB and a few other agencies have explicitly noted in their rules setting for the criteria for designating decisions as precedential.
+But many agencies lack clear procedures and criteria for publishing appellate decisions as precedential, and